-6) Proposed timing or schedule (including phasing, if applicable):
+6. Proposed timing of schedule (including phasing, if applicable):

-The Comprehensive Plan is to be amended with the 2023-2027 CIP list by the end of December 2022.
+The Comprehensive Plan is to be amended with 2024-2029 CIP list by the end of March 2024

-7) Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.

-The six-year CIP is updated on an annual basis and requires an annual text amendment to the Comprehensive Plan.
+The six-year CIP is updated on an annual basis and requires an annual text amendment to the Comprehensive plan.

-8) List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.

-None known.
+None known

-9) Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.